nicholashc/GhostWizards/README.md

 - handle in-progress txs
 - error handling with failed txs
 - handle successful culling/minting

+#### Middleware Server
+- was hoping not to need this but think I'll need to route any requests to the alchemy api via my own backend
+- could be simple node/express set up just to keep api key private
+- could also have some smarter caching logic

 #### User Interface
 - single large button that is greyed out unless a wizard can be culled